chinedudara/p2p-wallet/README.md

 ## **Database Models**

 This section describes the various tables in which data is stored and the relationship between them.
 Below an image showing the tables.
 For simplicity the relationships between tables are kept minimal.
 ![Database Schema](https://i.ibb.co/ygD1fnG/p2p-wallet-ER-diagram.png)

 > Note that the diagram does not explicitly specify the relationship that exists between the tables

 ### **User Table**

-The users table as shown in the diagram above holds the primary data of each user, as collected during signup.
-The `id` is automatically generated and the `password` is encrypted before being stored to the database.
+The users table as shown in the diagram above holds the primary data of each user, as collected during sign-up.
+The `id` is automatically generated and the `password` is hashed before being stored to the database.

 ### **Account Table**